 When learning something new, you want to seek additional information from books & experts. #trinitylearns Where do you look when learning?

 — Jill Gough (@jgough) March 29, 2017

 What a great launching point for a DEEP design thinking challenge!
 “Outside the baby food aisle” Can you imagine what is outside?
-This tweet screams for possibilities in terms of studies in nutrition, human behavior, shopping habits, diet, economics, agriculture, food chemistry, growth process, etc. Do we ever ask what are we eating and why?
+This tweet screams for possibilities in terms of studies in nutrition, human behavior and their activities like riding an unu around town with their friends, shopping habits, diet, economics, agriculture, food chemistry, growth process, etc. Do we ever ask what are we eating and why?

 — Strong4Life (@strong_4_life) March 25, 2017